Together-100Devs/Together/Readme.md

 - [x] users authenticate with discord oauth2  - @BradC - Completed
 - [ ] ~~Fix for backend/frontend needing to run concurrently with two terminals.
 Login button does not show for production~~ This is most likely the simplest way to keep things running.
 Per conversation with GC.
 - [x] create user schema - @Yuhwa#2642 - Completed
+- [ ] create a loom to show how to start frontend/backend in your local repo - @Caleb#9822 - In Progress
 - [ ] complete event addition form
 - [ ] have event addition form send object to database
 - [ ] Have discord pass back the user data.
 Use schema to create user within database.